ibm-cloud-docs/activity-tracker/sqlquery.md

 To be able to use the {{site.data.keyword.sqlquery_short}} service to query archived event files, check the following prerequites:

-* You have access to a COS instance in your account.
+* You must have access to a COS instance in your account.

     You must have access to a bucket that contains the {{site.data.keyword.at_full_notm}} archive files and a bucket to use to store results from your queries.

-* You have an {{site.data.keyword.at_full_notm}} instance provisioned in your account that has [archiving configured to a bucket in the COS instance in your account](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).
+* You must have an {{site.data.keyword.at_full_notm}} instance provisioned in your account that has [archiving configured to a bucket in the COS instance in your account](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).

     Events are archived daily to a file in a COS bucket.

     Notice that if archiving is not configured, you must wait at least 24 hours before an archive file is available after archiving is configured.

-* You have 1 or more archive files uploaded in the bucket.
+* You must have 1 or more archive files uploaded in the bucket.

-* You have a policy on the COS service with at least platform role **reader** so that you can view data in the COS bucket where the archive files are uploaded.
+* You must have a policy on the COS service with at least platform role **reader** so that you can view data in the COS bucket where the archive files are uploaded.

-* You have a policy on the COS instance with at least **Writer** access to at least one COS bucket so that result files (files containing output data) can be written there.
+* You must have a policy on the COS instance with at least **Writer** access to at least one COS bucket so that result files (files containing output data) can be written there.